Home Insurance Insights

 If someone (other than you or a family member in your household) is injured on your property or if you or a family member in your household is the cause of damage to someone else’s property, Personal Liability Coverage—called Coverage E on your policy—may help pay up to the policy’s limits for costs such as:

-Additionally, if the injury or property damage leads to a lawsuit, it is the Personal Liability Coverage in a Home Insurance Policy usually helps pay for a lawyer and other legal fees, as well as any settlements reached or court judgments.
+Additionally, if the injury or property damage leads to a lawsuit, the Personal Liability Coverage in a Home Insurance Policy usually helps pay for a lawyer and other legal fees, as well as any settlements reached or court judgments.

 Personal Liability Coverage may also apply if you accidentally injure someone at a different location than your home.